Frequently Asked Questions

-A. The Department of Health Professions includes 14 regulatory Boards that regulate more than 50 types of professions and occupations and 8 types of facilities.
+A. The Department of Health Professions includes 13 regulatory Boards that regulate more than 62 types of professions and occupations and a limited number of facilities.
 This Agency has authority over any person or facility licensed by the Department of Health Professions, as well as persons practicing without a license where a license is required.
 Click Here to see the list of professions and facilities regulated by this Agency.

 Q. How do I file a Complaint?

-A. Complaints can be submitted to the Enforcement Division in writing, e-mail, telephone, in person, and anonymously.
-Go to the Complaint page to see detailed information about the Complaint Process.
-For any questions contact the Enforcement Division at (804) 367-4691 or toll free at 1-800-533-1560 (VA Only).
+A. Complaints can be submitted to the Enforcement Division using our online complaint form, e-mail, mail, telephone, and in person.
+Go to the Complaint page to see detailed information about the complaint process and to access the online complaint form.
+For any questions contact the Enforcement Division at (804) 367-4691 or toll free at 1-800-533-1560 (Virginia only).

 Q. What happens to my Complaint?

-A. Complaints are processed upon receipt and the source is notified by letter of the status of their complaint.
+A. Complaints are processed upon receipt and, if an address is provided, the source is notified by letter that their complaint has been received.
 When information received by the Department of Health Professions indicates a violation of law or regulation within this Agency's jurisdiction may have occurred, it is the responsibility of the Enforcement Division to obtain whatever additional information is needed to prove or disprove that a violation has occurred.
 Information is gathered and submitted to the appropriate Health Regulatory Board for consideration and action.
 The Board initially decides whether the evidence is sufficient to indicate that a violation law or regulation may have occurred.
 If the evidence is not sufficient for that purpose, the case is then closed and no further action is taken.
 If the Board believes there is sufficient evidence to indicate that a violation of law or regulation may have occurred, a determination is made (following the Administrative Processes Act) whether the accused has violated a law or regulation, and if so, the Board imposes disciplinary action.
 Click here to see a detailed explanation of the Disciplinary Process.